prpole/dissertation/chapter3/norris_capitalocene.md

 dematerialization of wheat and relies on being able to treat the market as an autonomous zone of action.

-But as Lewison reflects on the whole incident, he recognizes that the structures Truslow and Hornung manipulate are not the bounded arena of unlimited agency they think.
+But as Lewison, the farmer, reflects on the whole incident, he recognizes that the structures Truslow and Hornung manipulate are not the bounded arena of unlimited agency they think it is.
 They are entangled with a much larger set of overlapping systems and unintended consequences, which as a whole Norris represents as a single machine: